Subatomic Physics – K600 Magnetic Spectrometer

 The K600 consists of five active elements namely a quadrupole, two dipoles and two trim coils, referred to as the K and H coils.
 It is based on the design of the former K=600 magnetic spectrometer at the Indiana University Cyclotron Facility.
 As an indication of its size, the average flight path for a particle from target to detector is approximately 8m.
 There are three different focal-planes, which enables measurements at a momentum dispersion of either 6.2, 8.4 or 9.8 cm/%.

-The focal plane position-sensitive detector package is positioned behind the second dipole, and consists of multi-wire drift chambers and a pair of plastic scintillation detectors.
+The focal-plane detector are positioned behind the second dipole, and consists of position sensitive multi-wire drift chambers (MWDCs) and a pair of plastic scintillation detectors.
 By employing dispersion matching techniques an energy resolution of 30 keV FWHM can be achieved at 200 MeV for (p,p’) reactions, exploiting the excellent resolving power (1/28000) of the spectrometer.
 For more details see R. Neveling et al., NIM A 654 (2011) 29.

 The recent addition of coincident particle and gamma detection capabilities further enhances the selectivity of the K600 magnetic spectrometer, and opens up a host of new opportunities to be explored.